 Side effects of psych meds: talking to your doctors about sex

-Talking to doctors about the side effects of psych meds should not be awkward, but it often is, especially when it comes to sex.
+Talking to doctors about the side effects of psych meds should not be so awkward

-Talking to doctors about Β side effects of psych meds: the one with the endocrinologist
+Talking to doctors about the side effects of psych meds: the one with the endocrinologist

 For one, doctors.
 I had this conversation with an endocrinologist: